 14. This Agreement shall not amend or vary any clearing agreement between any of the parties hereto.
 In the event of a conflict between this Agreement and any other clearing agreement, such other clearing agreement will control with respect to the parties thereto.

-15. EFP Transactions are priced "all in" and create no additional fees that will be billed by Dealer to Trader, Customer or Customer's Clearing Broker unless otherwise agreed.
+15. Transactions are priced "all in" and create no additional fees that will be billed by Dealer to Trader, Customer or Customer's Clearing Broker unless otherwise agreed.

-However, unless otherwise agreed, Customer’s Clearing Broker may charge Customer for commissions and fees for clearing the futures components of EFP Transactions as agreed between Customer's Clearing Broker and Customer.
+However, unless otherwise agreed, Customer’s Clearing Broker may charge Customer for commissions and fees for clearing Block Trades and the futures components of EFRP Transactions as agreed between Customer's Clearing Broker and Customer.

 16. Each party consents to the electronic recording, without the use of an automatic warning tone, of all telephone conversations between or among the parties and their representatives.

 Unless otherwise prohibited by Applicable Law, any party to this Agreement, from time to time, may add additional accounts to be governed by this Agreement by prior written notice (which may be by facsimile or other electronic transmission) to the other parties, provided that (i) Customer’s authorized signatory is authorized to enter into and sign this Agreement on behalf of such accounts, (ii) the same fees agreed to herein apply, and (iii) valid clearing accounts for such accounts exist at the Clearing Broker.

+Where this Agreement is executed by Trader on behalf of more than one Customer, it is understood and agreed that (i) this Agreement shall constitute a separate agreement with each such Customer, as if each such Customer had acknowledged and executed a separate Agreement naming only itself as the party thereto and (ii) no Customer shall have any liability under this Agreement for the obligations of any other Customer.

 This Agreement may be executed and delivered in counterparts (including by facsimile or other electronic transmission), each of which will be deemed an original.